 Many cultures across time and space practiced ancestral worship.
 Some still do today, as we see manifest in African tribal religions and Japanese Shintoism.
 These cultures hold that ancestral spirits continue to exist and exercise influence over human affairs.
 There is also typically a reverence for ancestors that transcends immediate self-interest.
 This reverence is based on the recognition that ancestors, in general, and one’s ancestors, in particular, were in large part responsible for creating the world that their descendants inherited.
 Ancestors also deserve credit for having completed the universal challenge that is life.
 As a result, descendants owe ancestors a debt of gratitude and honor.

 American society today places little emphasis on ancestors.
-Our society, after all, is founded on the enlightenment value of individualism–the idea that the individual is supreme.
+Our society is founded on the enlightenment value of individualism–the idea that the individual is supreme.
 In theory, the individual has the power to create their destiny and bears sole responsibility for their success or failure.
 An individualistic worldview diminishes the role of parents, grandparents, siblings, and relatives, and pays even less attention to ancestors.

 Human beings seem to have a need for a strong self-image–call it identity.
 In individualistic societies like the US that have relatively weak family networks, many people find their self-image lacking in meaningful ways.
 People turn to sports teams, political parties, musical groups, and social causes as a source of identity.
 Some resurrect nationalism, nativism, and xenophobia.
 And yet others swear allegiance to gangs and mafias.
 When people find these avenues deficient, they may even go further back in time like my friend, my family members, and the countless Americans suddenly fascinated by their ancestry.